 From small business loans to credit cards to investors, there are various options to get your business funded and grow it.
-For some, business loan is an appropriate option, and personal loans remain a common and feasible option to fund your small business.
+For some, a business loan is an appropriate option, and personal loans remain a common and feasible option to fund your small business.
 In order to make a decision before choosing one, there are pros and cons to both financing options.
 This is particularly essential for new business owners, who need to think and weigh carefully while deciding on these two financing options.

 It’s important to scrutinize the potential outcomes and repercussions before making a business decision.
 How you will use the funds, how it weighs on your credit score, the loan underwriting process and how to build a financing relationship for the future of your business.